rumi-w-2018/data-download-prototype/README.md

     npm run build-win-dev

-Added below to package.json.
+Add below to package.json.
 This sets the correct root path used in the generated HTML file.

     "homepage": ".",